utdal/openroadm_exporter/README.md

     allowed_targets:             # List of targets that can be collected.
 Optional.
       -
     enabled_collectors:          # Which collectors to enable.
 Required.
-      - bgp
       - interface
       - environment
       - power
     interface_description_keys:   # List of JSON keys in the interface description to include as labels in the 'interface_description' metric.
 Optional.
       -
     interface_metric_keys:        # List of JSON keys in the interface description to create static metrics from.
-Optional.
-      -
-    bgp_peer_type_keys:           # List of keys from the JSON formatted BGP peer description of which the values will be used with the junos_bgp_peer_types_up metric.
 Optional.
       -
 global:
   timeout:                       # SSH Timeout in seconds, globally configured.
 Optional.